Siqi-Du/booknotes/system-design/system-design-interview/chapter22/README.md

 ## Functional requirements
  * Aggregate the number of clicks of `ad_id` in the last Y minutes
  * Return top 100 most clicked `ad_id` every minute
- * Support aggregation filtering by different attributes
+ * Support aggregation filtering by user, ad, or country
  * Dataset volume is at Facebook or Google scale

 ## Non-functional requirements